-Canada and Benin established diplomatic relations in 1962, shortly after the country gained its independence in 1960.
-Bilateral relations between Canada and Benin enjoy a positive bilateral relationship.
+Canada and Benin established diplomatic relations in 1962, shortly after Benin gained its independence in 1960.
+Canada and Benin enjoy a positive bilateral relationship.
 Although relations between the two countries are limited, they work together in multilateral forums such as La Francophonie and the United Nations, as well as through development cooperation and trade.

 Canada in Benin

-In 2015, 607 Beninese students had a valid permit to study in Canada.
-Education is an important aspect of Canada-Benin relations.
-There are many partnerships between Beninese and Canadian universities.
+In 2017, 610 Beninese students held valid permits to study in Canada.
+Education is an important sector in Canada-Benin relations.
+There are several partnerships between Beninese and Canadian universities.

-See Project Browser for additional information on programming in Bénin.
+Please visit the Project Browser for more details on programming in Benin.